buildo/avenger/docs/introduction/Comparison.md

 - Avenger speaks and resolves dependencies.
 It can reuse results in different points of the dependency chain.
 Much more powerful than simple `Promise` composition.

 ### [React Transmit](https://github.com/RickWong/react-transmit)

+TODO (react-specific, no cache, no sharing of results among sub trees)

 [^1] Work in progress, discussed in [Recipe](../wip/Recipe.md)